harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/3-ccm-cost-categories/use-ccm-cost-categories.md

 #### Filter

-Select one or more Cost Categories as a filter.
+Select one or more cost categories as a filter.

 ![](./static/use-ccm-cost-categories-07.png)